 Virtual agents can quickly uncover new patterns and potential situations that a company needs to prepare for and respond to.
 For instance, if there is a spike in customers asking about delays or refunds or complaints around potentially contracting a virus at a specific location, AI can route these trending topics to customer service management.

 In response to the Coronavirus, Gartner suggests that companies “use chatbot AI in digital channels to address the most commonly asked questions to offload volumes to service agents.”

 Many customers’ needs in a crisis qualify as high-risk or critical and should be routed to human agents.
 However, there are some situations, like simple policy or refund eligibility questions, that AI could manage.
 When human agents are overloaded with a spike in tickets, keeping mundane tickets out of their cone of responsibility will be essential for agent and customer satisfaction (CSAT).

-Initially, AI can monitor how human agents respond.
+Initially, AI and chatbot tools can monitor how human agents respond.
 Eventually, AI will earn the authority to interact directly with customers on these new issues.

 If your company hasn’t yet brought AI into your organization, Gartner suggests that you “find vendors and test solutions quickly.”
 The analyst firm recommends companies “prioritize solutions that are easy to implement.”
 In times of stress, companies can’t afford to delay, slow implementations.